vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 Result diversification is a broad topic, and this blog post only scratches the surface of the problem.
 One might classify result diversification as a multi-objective list optimization problem.
-Conceptually, the core search or recommendation ranking procedure produces a ranked list of documents scored on a per-document basis.
+Conceptually, the core search or recommendation ranking function produces a ranked list of documents scored on a per-document basis.
 On the other hand, diversification looks at the overall list of ranked documents.
 From a high level perspective, the diversity constraints could be expressed as a similarity function which re-order or remove similar matches to obtain an